Searching for the ultimate Auckland beaches guide? Well, you found it!

 It’s a great place to come for a swim, relax on the sand, or take a walk along the scenic waterfront.
 It’s also a great place to watch the sunset on a warm summer evening.

-I often find myself down here with a picnic rug and some fish and chips.
+Nowadays I still often find myself down here with a picnic rug and some fish and chips with friends.

-If you’re looking for a fun-filled day out in Auckland, you can’t go past Mission Bay.
-It is one of the most popular tourist destinations in Auckland and probably the most famous beach in Auckland.
+If you’re looking for a fun-filled day out in Auckland, you can’t go past Mission Bay Beach.
+It is one of the most popular tourist destinations in Auckland and probably the most famous beach in Auckland (aside from Piha).

 Mission Bay is also a great place to relax and enjoy the stunning views of the city skyline and Rangitoto Island.
 The boardwalk allows you to take a stroll in either direction, either towards Kohimarama or Orakei.

 15. Kohimarama Beach

 Kohimarama boasts a lovely setting, with a beautiful view of Rangitoto Island.
 Located next to the Kohimarama Yacht Club it’s a location for many small boat races.

 The water is generally pretty calm, making it perfect for swimming, boating, and stand-up paddleboarding.
 On a windy day, you’ll also find people out kitesurfing.